xuyungang/CSFeatures/README.md

   The distance metric used to compute cell similarities.
 The default is `'euclidean'`.

 - **`method_list` (list, optional)**:
-  A list of functions used to compute various gene statistics.
+  Function list for calculating various characterization feature activities.
 The default includes:

   - `calculate_mean_and_var`
   - `calculate_smoothness`